catgoose/do-the-needful.nvim/README.md

 ### Prompting for input

-Tasks can be configured to prompt for input to replace token values or functions defined to be evaluated upon task selection:
+Tasks can be configured to prompt for input.
+Token values are replaced by `global_tokens` values or evaluated `ask_functions` upon task selection:

+Ask tokens are defined in each task's `ask` table (opt) or json object (project and global)

 ```lua
 ask = { -- Used to prompt for input to be passed into task